crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-- hover not showing for inserting slots (test typography)

-  - assocNodeId for inspector nodes are overlapping across instances

 - left layers pane is _insanely_ slow.
+  - do not pass graph down (compute all info)
+  -

 * fix style pane props